dashpay/docs/docs/user/masternodes/setup-evonode.rst

 1. Upgrade an existing dashmate node.
 If you already have a dashmate-based evonode that meets the :ref:`minimum system requirements <evonode-hardware-reqs-table>`, you just need to update dashmate and obtain SSL certificates.
-You can upgrade from :ref:`dashmate v0.25
+You can upgrade from :ref:`dashmate v1.0
-   <evonode-upgrade-from-dashmate-v0_25>` or :ref:`dashmate v1.0 <evonode-upgrade-from-dashmate-v1>`.
+   <evonode-upgrade-from-dashmate-v1>`.
 2. :ref:`Set up a dashmate node on a new host <evonode-upgrade-new-host>`.
 If you are running an evonode with dashd on a host that does not meet the :ref:`minimum system requirements
    <evonode-hardware-reqs-table>`, we recommend setting up a new server and migrating your evonode